apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing.md

 The list of classes is set in the configuration option `fs.s3a.audit.execution.interceptors`.

+Any class in the list which implements `org.apache.hadoop.conf.Configurable` will have `Configurable.setConf()` called with the filesystem configuration passed down.

 Before the upgrade to the V2 SDK, a list of extra subclasses of the AWS SDK `com.amazonaws.handlers.RequestHandler2` class could be declared in the option `fs.s3a.audit.request.handlers`;
 these would be wired up into the V1 request processing pipeline.